Continuous variable multipartite vibrational entanglement: Model

 where $\sighat_x$ and $\sighat_z$ are the Pauli matrices of a TLS driven with a Rabi frequency $\Omega$ and at detuning $\Delta$.
 The vibrational modes are expressed by the phonon annihilation (creation) operators $\hat{b}_k$ ($\hatd{b}_k$) with the nontrivial canonical commutation relation $[\hat{b}^{}_k,\hatd{b}_l]=\delta_{kl}$.
 The dimensionless canonical operators of each mode are related to these bosonic operators through $\hat{b}_k = (\hat{x}_k +i\hat{p}_k)/\sqrt{2}$ such that $[\hat{x}_k,\hat{p}_l]=i\delta_{kl}$.

+Before moving to the full analysis of the system, we qualitatively discuss how the Hamiltonian in Eq.~\eqref{ham} leads to the entanglement of vibrational modes.
 Interaction of the TLS with the spectrum of the mechanical modes leads to their mutual interactions [Fig.~\ref{fig:scheme}(a)].
 This can be readily seen by adiabatic elimination of the TLS from the equations of motion.
 The process is valid when the TLS decay rate $\Gamma$ is greater than its coupling strength to any mechanical mode of interest, for details see Appendix~\ref{sec:adi}.
 We also assume that the TLS is driven at far off-resonance ($\Delta \gg \Gamma,\Omega$) and apply a proper polaron transformation~\cite{Rabl2010a}.
 The resulting interaction Hamiltonian is not in resonance with the desired interactions, and thus, does not provide appreciable entanglements.
 To `activate' the interactions, we propose to modulate the TLS drive $\Omega(t)=\Omega_0\sum_i\cos(w_i t)$ at the proper frequencies $w_j$~\cite{Galve2010, Abdi2015b}.
 This brings us at the following interaction Hamiltonian after applying a rotating wave approximation (RWA)

 where $G_{k,l}$ is the effective coupling rate and $B^{\rm tms}$ and $B^{\rm qst}$ are the weighted adjacency matrices that determine the strength of two-mode squeezing and quantum state transfer interactions, respectively, see Appendix~\ref{sec:rwa} for the details.
 When the mechanical spectrum has non-commensurate frequencies, any desired subset of modes are activated by setting $\{w_i\}\subseteq \{\omega_k\}$ with the cardinality $\text{card}\{w_i\}=M$, where $M$ is the number of \textit{active} modes.
 In the language of graphs, the system forms a complete-graph.
 Such interactions with enough strength lead to a state which is equivalent to a multipartite CV GHZ-state~\cite{Pfister2004, Bradley2005, Zhang2006, Briegel2009}.
 In a commensurate spectrum, the other modes get involved in the interactions by the same choice of modulation frequencies.
 However, their coupling strength is smaller than the \textit{active} modes and only negligibly contribute in the entanglement dynamics [Fig.~\ref{fig:scheme}(e)].
 Alternatively, one modulates the drive at half of the mode sum frequencies $w_i=\half(\omega_k+\omega_l)$ for getting a better connected graph [Fig.~\ref{fig:scheme}(f)].
 Nonetheless, the numerical results suggest that the effect is incremental at the cost of a more complicated modulation.